Silang, Cavite: Climate

 Silang has a tropical savanna climate (Aw in the Köppen climate classification) with a pronounced dry season from November to April.
+Its nearness to Tagaytay is the reason for its near-winter like cold temperatures during the early dry season, especially in the villages straddling the Tagaytay border and the town proper.

 Demographics

-In the 2020 census, the population of Silang, Cavite, was 295,644 people, with a density of sigfig 303,145/209.43.
+In the 2020 census, the population of Silang, Cavite, was 303,145 people, with a density of sigfig 303,145/209.43.

 Religion

 The majority of the people in Silang are adherents of the Christian Faith, composed of Roman Catholics, Members Church of God International, Protestants, and members of independent Christian groups.
-Majority of the Christian population is composed of Roman Catholics.
+Majority of the Christian population is composed of Roman Catholics under the jurisdiction of the Diocese of Imus.

+Adherents of the Philippine Independent Church, also known as the Aglipayan Church, under the jurisdiction of the Diocese of Cavite.

 Other Christian groups in the town include mainstream Protestants, congregations of Mormons, and other churches are also present in the town.

 With the influx of migrants from other provinces, other non-Christian faiths, particularly Islam, is practiced in the town.

 Economy

 Silang, like most of the towns in the province of Cavite, depends on a mainly agricultural economy.
-The primary crops grown in the area are coconut, coffee, corn, banana, pineapple, and tree crops like mango, lansones, caimito, santol, jackfruit, guava, and avocado.
+The primary crops grown in the area are coconut, coffee, corn, banana, pineapple, and tree crops like mango, lanzones, caimito, santol, jackfruit, guava, and avocado.
 Fertile soils and abundant water sources make Silang suitable not only for common commercial crops but also for high value and exotic crops production.
 Most of the local farmers practice intercropping to increase land productivity and lessen soil erosion.
 Fruit production exceeds the demand of the municipality's population, thus, supply excesses are marketed to Metro Manila and neighboring urban centers.
 A number of poultry and swine farms are also located in some rural barangays.